guberger/guberger.github.io/index.md

 ## Research interests

-My area of research is the analysis, control, and optimization of complex systems, like _Cyber-Physical Systems_ and _Hybrid Systems_.
-Until now, I have been mainly working on _Switched Linear Systems_, a prototypical class of cyber-physical and hybrid systems.
-My previous research includes:
+My area of research is the analysis, control, and optimization of complex systems, like _cyber-physical systems_ and _hybrid systems_.
+I am particularly interested in the formal verification and data-driven analysis of these systems, using tools from optimization, computer science and machine learning.

-* The study of _$p$-dominance_&#8212;a generalization of the notions of positivity, and slow and fast modes&#8212;for switched linear systems.
-This finds applications for instance in the study of the convergence of such systems to low-dimensional subspaces (e.g., for consensus, "model order reduction").
-* _Quantized control_ of switched linear systems.
-This involves determining the minimal data rate needed by an observer or a controller, to observe the state of the system or to achieve a given control task.
-This is relevant for instance for the control of systems over communication networks, as it is the case in more and more cyber-physical systems.

 ## News